-How to start an insurance agency
+How to start an insurance company in 7 easy steps

 Perhaps you’re a successful insurance agent ready to start a new chapter in your business.
 Or maybe you’re considering a career change and see potential for profits and stability in the insurance industry.

 Whatever your reasons for wanting to start an insurance business, it can be a great investment.
 But getting an independent insurance agency off the ground takes a lot of planning and hard work – and that’s after you’ve become a licensed agent.